kumar-github/a/README.md

 <br/>

-This project will help you in understanding **Spring Boot Actuator** module step by step.
-Each concept is covered in-depth and organized as individual git commits.
-The commits are numbered sequentially starting from `00`, `01`, `02` and so on.
-You can clone the entire project to your local machine and then start applying commits one by one starting from `00`.
-This `README.md` file will be updated in every commit and will tell you what is covered in the specific commit.

 ## Few things about Spring Boot Actuator

 *Spring Boot Actuator* module helps you monitor and manage your application.
 You can choose to manage and monitor your application by using **HTTP** endpoints or with **JMX**.